MichaelsPlayground/TalkToYourIcodeSlixCard/icode_slix_command_overview.md

 mode is password protected the EAS password has to be first transmitted with the SET PASSWORD command.

+After running this command the status of EAS it permanently locked.

 **This is a permanent = irrevocable setting !**

 ## EAS Alarm (Command code = A5h)